 Erica and Camilla impress with their culinary wisdom, attentive manner and high energy.
 They are finely attuned to working together, practically pirouetting across the kitchen to stir a pot, explain a maneuver or crimp a pastry corner–always on the move, never a wasted motion.
 Even mostly observing, I was exhausted when the day was done.
 I felt as though I’d had a part, albeit small, in birthing a culinary sonata.

 A La Maggiorana student cannot help but come away with a heightened enthusiasm for the culinary arts, at their most artistic!
-Watch this short video to see a culinary artist in action (1:46)!
+Watch the video on their home page to see a culinary artist in action (12:06)!

 * * *